 Kiwis enjoy the “free spirit”

-Strike up a conversation with a Kiwi and the outdoors would always be a part of what they will share, whether it’s the big trout they fished from the lake or the trip to the bush they highly desire for their family for a long time.
-Be adventurous so that you can share something to them too!
+Strike up a conversation with a Kiwi and the outdoors will always be a part of what they will share, whether it’s the big trout they caught from the lake or the trip to the bush they love with their family.
+Be adventurous so that you can share something with them too!

 Everyone is equal

-It’s important to keep in mind to extend the self-esteem and the civility that you expect for yourself.
-It’s not the job position that dictates your importance to the work place.
+It’s important to extend the self-esteem and the civility that you expect for yourself to others.
+It’s not the job position that dictates your importance in the workplace.
 It’s the person that matters.

 Avoid being the “tall poppy”

-This attitude is an analogy of the use of the Number 8 wire that is most commonly used to create mile long fences to keep of the cows and sheep inside the farm.
-They can make practically anything out of it - clothes hanger, a measuring stick, a stirrer, a magical wand, and a lot more other things.
+This attitude is an analogy of the use of the number 8 wire that is most commonly used to create mile-long fences to keep out the cows and sheep on the farm.
+Kiwis can make practically anything out of it - clothes hangers, a measuring stick, a stirrer, a magical wand, and a lot more other things.
 It simply means to be resilient, be creative, and be crafty.
 Rather than waiting for people to come over to help you, try to fix that stapler with something like a sticky tape or a blob of glue.
-If the printer is jammed with paper, try something – open it, scrutinize it, whack it a couple of times in order to get that thing fixed.
+If the printer is jammed with paper, try something – open it, scrutinise it, whack it a couple of times in order to get that thing fixed.
 If it doesn’t, then call the computer services.
-They would be very happy to know that you’ve done everything before giving them a call.
+They will be very happy to know that you’ve done everything before giving them a call.

-You will be admired by trying rather than whining.
-And when you are given an equal opportunity to prove yourself, try and give others and equal chance to prove and improve themselves too.
-This may probably be how New Zealanders envision their world to be and how they will achieve that pinnacle of success.
+You will be admired for trying rather than whining.
+And when you are given an opportunity to prove yourself, try and give others an equal chance to prove and improve themselves too.
+This may probably be how New Zealanders envision their world to be and how you will achieve that pinnacle of success.